MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 <ol>
 <li>  Select all fields (including column names) by clicking and dragging over all columns OR by clicking the upmost upper-left of the field section of the sheet.
 Aka above row 1 and to the left of column A.</li>

-<li> After selecting all fields holdd down CTRL+G a "Go To" window popups > Select "Special" > Click "Blanks".</li>
+<li> After selecting all fields hold down CTRL+G a "Go To" window popups > Select "Special" > Click "Blanks".
+This may take literal minutes to finish running.</li>
-<li> I placed that folder in a location I would remember that held relevence to the material.</li>
-<li> I </li>

-  After selecting all fields I held down CTRL G: A Go To window popups > Select "Special" > Click "Blanks".
-This will take literal minutes to finish running.
-Once finished I scroll down until I see a highlight cell or chunk of cells, right click when hovered over a highlighted cell and choose "Delete" then choose "Entire row" (You may get a warning; hit OK) THis to will take actual minutes and you sheet may freeze, that's normal.
-Sadly, you must run all of these steps twice.
+<li>Once finished I scroll down until I see a highlight cell or chunk of cells, right click when hovered over a highlighted cell and choose "Delete" then choose "Entire row" (You may get a warning; hit OK) THis to will take actual minutes and you sheet may freeze, that's normal.</li>
+<li>Sadly, you must run all of these steps twice:weary:.</li>

 </ol>